ulthiel/Champ/Readme.md

 You need a [Magma](http://magma.maths.usyd.edu.au/magma/) version of at least 2.19 (current version is 2.26).
 CHAMP comes along with a large database (~350MB) containing data about complex reflection groups and rational Cherednik algebras that is necessary for full functionality.
 This database is stored with [Git Large File Storage](https://git-lfs.github.com).
 So, to get CHAMP you can either:

-* Download the [latest release](https://github.com/ulthiel/champ/releases/latest) along with the ReflectionGroups database that you can find under the release assets.
-The database needs to be extracted in the ```DB``` directory of CHAMP.
+* Download the [latest release](https://github.com/ulthiel/champ/releases/latest) of CHAMP along with the database that you can find under the release assets.
+The database needs to be extracted in the directory of CHAMP.
 * Clone the Git repository.
 To this end, you need to install the Git LFS extension first as described [here](https://git-lfs.github.com).
 Then you can do the usual ```git clone https://github.com/ulthiel/champ``` and the database will be cloned as well.

 You can then run CHAMP via ```./champ```.